Elevation: 6,910 ft

-Peak 6910 is the highest of 3 ranked summits in the hill country south of Rattlesnake Peak.
+Peak 6910 is the highest of three ranked summits in the hill country south of Rattlesnake Peak.
 This area has numerous gullies/drainages, ridges, old roads and cattle trails.
-But the bushwhacking in the gullies/drainages can be very difficult.
+The bushwhacking in the gullies/drainages can be very difficult.
 While cattle roam this country now, miners staked their claims here many years ago.
-The easiest ascent route is via FST-364 (an ATV trail) from the West Side of Rattlesnake Peak and the East Face or Northeast Ridge.
+The easiest ascent route is via FST-364 (an ATV trail) from the west side of Rattlesnake Peak and the east face or northeast ridge.
 USGS Wakley Peak

 The USGS topo map has numerous errors with respect to existing roads, old roads, and helpful trails in this area.
 Be ready for a challenging adventure if you tackle these three peaks in a single day (Peak 6840, Peak 6910, and Peak 6708).
 The ridge traverse between these peaks is very time-consuming.
 If you add nearby Rattlesnake Peak to the agenda, you can bag four ranked summits in a single day.

 South Ridge, Class 2

 Same as for the north ridge of Peak 6840.
 This is the next leg of a ridge traverse from Peak 6840 to Peak 6910 to Peak 6708.

 This climb begins at the base of the north spur of Peak 6840 in the South Fork Hawkins Creek drainage at a meadow.
 When you reach the drainage, follow a cattle trail west to another meadow (cattle cistern here).
 If you continue southwest on the cattle trail, you will soon reach private property, fencing, and signage prohibiting entry, forcing you to return to this meadow.
 From the meadow, bushwhack north to cross a minor hump.
 Drop west to pick up a good cattle trail that shows up on the USGS topo map as a dashed line.